-An examination of the ASDB has shown that there is one archaeological sites registered within a onekilometer radius of the study area (Sites Data Search, Government of Ontario, May 17th, 2021); Table 2 summarizes the registered archaeological sites within one-kilometer of the study area.
-None of the sites fall within 50m of the current study area, nor within 50m of it.
+An examination of the ASDB has shown that there are 12 archaeological sites registered within a onekilometer radius of the study area (Sites Data Search, Government of Ontario, April 12th, 2022); Table 2 summarizes the registered archaeological sites within one-kilometer of the study area.
+None of the sites fall within the current study area, nor within 50m of it.